BanNsS1/jquery.CustomSelect/README.md

 ## Params

-> **identifier** just an identifier to avoid problems if you use more than one customSelect in the same time.
+> **identifier** just an identifier to avoid problems if you use more than one customSelect in the same page.

-> **selector** input (doesn't require to be hidden but you might want it to be) that will store the value selected.
+> **selector** input (its type doesn't require to be hidden but you might want it to be) that will store the value selected.
 The select will be place right after it.

 > **placeholder** text to show initially.